Green monkey: Habitat and distribution

 The green monkey can be found in a wide range of wooded habitats, ranging from very dry Sahel woodland to the edge of rainforests.
 It is also commonly seen in coastal regions, where known to feed on seashore foods such as crabs.
 It also takes a wide variety of other foods, including fruits and invertebrates.

 The green monkey is found in West Africa from Senegal and The Gambia to the Volta River.
+An insular population can be found on the Bijagós Islands in Guinea-Bissau.
 It has been introduced to the Cape Verde islands off north-western Africa (islands of Santiago and Brava only) as early as the second half of the 16th century, and the West Indian islands of Saint Kitts, Nevis, Saint Martin, and Barbados, having been introduced in the late 17th century by slave ships coming from West Africa.
 A small colony descended from 20th century zoo escapees exists in Broward County, Florida.

 Behavior

 As other members of the genus Chlorocebus, the green monkey is highly social and usually seen in groups.
 They usually live in groups of 7 up to 80 individuals.
 Within these groups, there is distinct social hierarchy evidenced by grooming behaviors and gender relationships.

 Green monkeys are known to communicate both verbally and non-verbally.
 They have distinct calls which they use to warn others in the group of predators, and even have specific calls for specific predators.
-Body language, such as the display of brightly colored genitalia is also used to communicate danger, but can also be used as a way of establishing dominance.
+Body language, such as the display of brightly colored genitalia, is also used to communicate danger, but can also be used as a way of establishing dominance.
 It has also been documented that green monkeys may use facial expressions to express their emotional state.